Formality criteria for algebras over operads: Introduction

 \subsection{Future directions}

-We list here some of the topics we chose to not treat in the present version of the paper.
-We plan to come back to these question in future works.
+We list here some of the topics we chose not to treat in the present version of the paper.
+We plan to come back to these questions in future works.

-As already explained, Manetti studies formality criteria of dg Lie algebra using degeneration of the Chevalley-Eilenberg spectral sequence in \cite{Ma}.
+As already explained, Manetti studies formality criteria of dg Lie algebra using degenerations of the Chevalley-Eilenberg spectral sequence in \cite{Ma}.
 This is much in the spirit of \cite{Ba}, where Bandiera shows that the Chevalley-Eilenberg spectral sequence also detects homotopy abelianity.
-We certainly feel like the arguments of \cite{Ba} can be smoothly extended to prove a homotopy abelianity criterion for algebras over a nice enough operad $\cP$.
+We certainly feel like the arguments of \cite{Ba} can be smoothly extended to prove a homotopy triviality criterion for algebras over a nice enough operad $\cP$.

-Apart from giving formality criteria for dg Lie algebras, \cite{Ma} also contains very interesting results about formality transfers.
-It seems likely that similar statements can be proved for algebras over different operads.
+While studying the uniqueness of $A_\infty$-structures, Kadeishvili provided an intrinsic formality criterion for $A_\infty$-algebras \cite{Kad}.
+One says that an $A_\infty$-algebra $A$ is \emph{intrinsically formal} if any other $A_\infty$-algebra $A'$ such that $H(A) \cong H(A')$ as $A_\infty$-algebras is quasi-isomorphic to $A$.
+A generalization to $\cP$-algebras should follow similarly to the results presented in this paper.
+We thank Andreas Hochenegger for pointing this result to us.

 Another direction arises from the work of Kaledin \cite{Ka}, which deals with formality for families of associative dg algebras.
 Algebraically, the use of families corresponds to working over a non-trivial base, as it is explained in \cite{Lu}.
 In our opinion, it would be interesting to extend Kaledin's criterion for formality in families to algebras over general operads.
 We hope that the methods developed in this paper can be useful for this purpose.